panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 To configure CloudTrail for monitoring S3 buckets, you will need to add `EventSelectors` to a new or existing CloudTrail that configures the bucket(s) to monitor.
 This setting also specifies whether the read or write events should be captured.

-This CloudFormation template below can be used for creating a new CloudTrail with the proper settings:
+The CloudFormation template below can be used for creating a new CloudTrail with the proper settings:

 ```yml
 Resources: